 Remember to compare yourself to your competitors, too.
 You shouldn’t be assessing your business’s strengths in a vacuum.
 If all or most of your company’s employees list the same strength then you’re looking at a necessary factor for success rather than a strength.
 You’re looking for factors that will make your business stand out from the crowd rather than what makes it part of the crowd.

 - What needs to be improved?

 - Are there situations that you need to avoid?

 - What do your clients say about your business if they were to criticize it?

-- Why do your competitors sometimes pip you to the post?
+- Why do other companies sometimes beat you to the competition?

 Assessing opportunities is part of the external evaluation in a SWOT analysis.
-You may need to do some preparation before you begin with this portion of your SWOT analysis.
+You may need to do some preparation before you begin this portion of your SWOT analysis.
 You don’t have any control over your external business environment, but it is here that your opportunities and threats lie.
+Ask yourself:

 - Are there recent technological and market changes that could present you with a great opportunity?

 - Will changes in government policy create a new demand for your products or services?

 - Are there lifestyle, population or social changes that could benefit your business?